 - Set the thermostat on your water heater to no higher than 120°F.

 - When buying a new clothes washer, look for Energy Star labels.
-Clothes washers with an Energy Star label use 50 percent less energy than standard clothes washers and also spin the clothes better, which reduces drying time.
-A full-sized Energy Star clothes washer also uses less water: about 18 to 25 gallons per load compared to 40 gallons in a standard machine.
+Clothes washers with an Energy Star label use 20 percent less energy than standard clothes washers and also spin the clothes better, which reduces drying time.
+A full-sized Energy Star clothes washer also uses less water: about 15 gallons per load compared to 23 gallons in a standard machine.

 - If you're looking for a productive way to get some exercise, reduce your non-renewable energy usage to zero by using a small handcrank clothes washer (good for single people) or a larger hand washer for larger loads.
 The handcrank model looks like a small cement mixer and can wash up to 5 pounds of dirty laundry.
 (That’s about one-third of what a top- or front-loader clothes washer can manage.)
-Although the handcrank clothes washer uses hot water, the amount is about 80 percent less than that used in a conventional washing machine.
+The handcrank clothes washer can use cold or hot water.
 The larger hand washer can handle bigger loads and also relies solely on human-supplied energy.
+Hot water is recommended but you can use warm or cold.

 Until waterless clothes washers hit the market (and that day will arrive), give your laundry the cold shoulder in the fight against global warming.